RIT-EVT/BMS/docs/source/srs.rst

 these considerations in mind, the DEV1 BMS is critical to the success and safety of the DEV1 project.
 A critical component is the safety of the battery cells within the battery packs.
-As such, the DEV1 BMS will need to preform safety checks and handle the battery cell balancing logic.
+As such, the DEV1 BMS will need to perform safety checks and handle the battery cell balancing logic.

 The DEV1 BMS will be a board that will be present in each battery pack.
 Each DEV1 BMS will operate independently and will handle the safety of